 *Video tutorial is above the recipe card!*

-- In a high-speed blender or food processor, add the chickpeas and onion.
-Chop until they are a finely minced texture, but not a blended paste.
+- Finely mince the chickpeas and onions.
+Or add them to a high-speed blender or food processor, and chop until they are a finely minced texture, but not a blended paste.
 They should still have some texture.

-- Transfer the mixture to a surface that's lightly floured with some more rice flour and knead for 1 minute until the dough feels elastic and no longer sticky.
+- Transfer the mixture to a surface that's lightly floured with some more rice flour and gently knead for 30 seconds until the dough feels elastic and no longer sticky.
 Do not over-knead.
+The dough should be firm but moist.
+If it feels super tough, it's likely too much vital wheat gluten was added or it was over kneaded.

 - Divide the dough into 4 pieces.
 Shape them into rectilinear loaves or logs.

 - Cut the “beef” logs into cubes (about 1”), or cut them into strips (about 1/2" wide and 2-3" long).
-Spread them evenly in a baking dish.
+Spread them evenly in the oiled baking dish, coating all sides with oil.
+Make sure they are a single layer.
 You may need two baking dishes.

 - Mix the ingredients for the marinade together and pour on top of the cubes or strips.
 Make sure they are evenly coated in the marinade.

-- After 20 minutes, sprinkle 1 more tablespoon of soy sauce onto the seitan, stir to coat.
-Bake for 4-5 more minutes.
+- After 20 minutes, drizzle 1 more tablespoon of low sodium soy sauce onto the seitan, stir to coat.
+Bake for 3-5 more minutes.
 The seitan should be slightly caramelized and browned.
 They may still feel soft but once they cool slightly, they will firm up and become chewier.

-- Remove from the oven, and add these plant-based beefs to your favorite dishes!
+- Remove from the oven, coat in your favorite sauce and add this plant-based beef to your favorite dishes!

 Notes